 Does Exposure Have a Role to Play?

-As stated above, the key to this treatment is Response Prevention.
-There are only two types of exposures I use with Sensorimotor:
+As stated above, the key to this treatment is response prevention.
+There are only two types of exposures I use in treating sensorimotor OCD:

-- Setting reminders of the sensation, in order to practice not engaging with the sensation even when it comes into awareness.
+- Setting reminders of the sensation.
+This allows one to practice not engaging with the sensation even when it comes into awareness.
 This exposure also underscores that awareness of the sensation is not the problem and does not need to be avoided.

-Notably, sustaining attention to the sensation on purpose (which is unfortunately the most common intervention that therapists try) is not an effective exposure.
+Deliberately sustaining attention to the sensation (which is unfortunately the most common intervention that therapists try) is not an effective exposure.
 In fact, it is just asking the patient to do a compulsion (directing attention toward the sensation) on purpose.
-Mindfulness is also not an effective intervention because it does not distinguish between awareness and attention.
+Mindfulness is also not an effective intervention, because it does not distinguish between awareness and attention.

-Sensorimotor is actually simple to treat.
+On a cognitive-behavioral level, the treatment for sensorimotor is very straightforward.
 The key is distinguishing between awareness and attention.
-If you stop fighting against the mental processes you can’t control, and start fighting against the ones you can, you’ll be feeling better soon.
+If you stop fighting the mental processes you can’t control and start fighting the ones you can, you will start to feel better soon.